GenXProject/GenX.jl/docs/src/data-documentation.md

 #### 2.1.3 Load\_data.csv

 This file includes parameters to characterize model temporal resolution to approximate annual grid operations, electricity demand for each time step for each zone, and cost of load shedding.
-Note that GenX is designed to model hourly time steps.
-With some care and effort, finer (e.g. 15 minute) or courser (e.g. 2 hour) time steps can be modeled so long as all time-related parameters are scaled appropriately (e.g. time period weights, heat rates, ramp rates and minimum up and down times for generators, variable costs, etc).

 ###### Table 4: Structure of the Load\_data.csv file
 ---